voder-ai/eslint-plugin-traceability/docs/ci-cd-pipeline.md

 - **Pre-push** (`.husky/pre-push`):
   - Runs `npm run ci-verify:full`.
-  - This mirrors the CI quality gate so that most issues are caught before code reaches GitHub.
+  - This mirrors the CI quality gate (same script, same sequence of checks) so that most issues are caught before code reaches GitHub, consistent with `adr-pre-push-parity.md`.
-  - Secret scanning (`npm run security:secrets`) currently runs only in CI on the Node 20.x matrix entry and is not part of the pre-push hook, but it uses the same configuration so results stay consistent between local and CI.
+  - Secret scanning (`npm run security:secrets`) currently runs only in CI (on **all** Node matrix entries) and is not part of the pre-push hook, but it uses the same configuration so results stay consistent between local and CI.

 Husky is wired up via the `postinstall` npm script (`"postinstall": "husky"`) instead of the deprecated `husky install` `prepare` script.